 Create components based on SOLID principles.
 If you understand the code that you wrote three weeks ago at 3 am in the morning – that’s good.
 Most programming is maintenance programming.
 A good approach is to get somebody outside of the team or product and just walk through the code with him.
-It shouldn’t take 20 minutes to identify some rooms for improvement.
+It shouldn’t take 20 minutes to identify the part of the source code that needs to be enhanced.
 Another good method is naming, naming, naming.
 E. g. use a noun scanner to scan all the class names.
 If there are names with implementation details like “List” or “Collections” you did something wrong.

 8. Lean Startup Ninja

 Compiles?
 Ship it!
 Let your users be your testers.